Irishbecky91/Funny_Bones/README.md

 ## Introduction

 For the Portfolio Project 3 - Python Essentials, the developer decided to build a hangman type game.
-Instead of a hanged man being drawn, a halloween themed "Headless Horseman" and his steed are created when incorrect words or letters are input.
+Instead of a hanged man being drawn, a halloween themed skeleton, "Funny Bones", is created when incorrect words or letters are input.

 The main requirements of this project are to build a command-line application that allows the user to manage a common dataset about a particular domain.